Hengchun line

-The Hengchun Line (恆春線 (Hêng-chhun Sòaⁿ)) is a planned branch line of the Taiwan Railways Administration (TRA) South-link line which plans to connect Taiwan's southern capital Kaohsiung to Kenting, a popular tourist destination located in Hengchun.
-Express train service that connects Xinzuoying Station, the major hub for both Taiwan High Speed Rail and Taiwan Railways Administration trains, to Hengchun is also planned.
-Construction will start in 2017.
+The Hengchun line (恆春線 (Hêng-chhun Sòaⁿ)) is a planned branch line of Taiwan Railway South-link line which plans to connect Taiwan's southern capital Kaohsiung to Kenting, a popular tourist destination located in Hengchun.
+Express train service that connects Xinzuoying Station, the major hub for both Taiwan High Speed Rail and Taiwan Railway trains, to Hengchun is also planned.
+Construction started in 2017.